-Elimination Substitution Engineering Administrative PPE

-Plan outdoor tasks Prior to beginning

-on days with low outdoor work

-potential for monitor the day's

-severe weather. weather.

-Elimination Substitution Engineering Administrative PPE Periodically monitor weather throughout the day.
+Elimination Substitution Engineering Administrative PPE Plan outdoor tasks on days with low potential for severe weather.
+Prior to beginning outdoor work monitor the day's weather.
+Periodically monitor weather throughout the day.
 Use a weather app which issues alerts for severe weather and lightning, assuming cell service is available Utilize a weather radio if cellular service is inconsistent Stop all outdoor work and seek shelter when lightning is observed